 What Is a Traditional Furnace?

 Furnaces are by far the most popular home heating system used today.
-Models can run on electricity, natural gas, propane, or even heating oil.
-With an electric furnace, an internal heating element powered by electricity will warm the air as it travels through your furnace.
+Models can run on electricity, natural gas, propane, or heating oil.
+An electric furnace’s internal heating element powered by electricity will warm the air as it travels through your furnace.
 With a fuel-burning furnace, like natural gas or heating oil, fuel is fed into the furnace, where its internal burner will burn it.

 Known as combustion, this fuel-burning process creates heat that is blown throughout the various rooms of your home through ductwork.
 It’s important to note that this combustion process can create toxic exhaust fumes.
 These are directly vented to the outdoors for your safety.
 However, if a malfunction does occur with your system, these fumes can potentially backup indoors.
 This is why it’s an absolute necessity to have carbon monoxide detectors in your home if you rely on a fuel-burning furnace for heat during the wintertime.